Winterstark/GenericForms/README.md

 * If showChangelog is set to True, after installing the update the changelog will be displayed to the user.

+Note: If you performed an update and are wondering where this file UpdInst.exe came from and what its purpose is, read this:
+One of the problems with the update process in general is that after you download the new version you need to replace your .exe file with the new one.
+However, you can't replace the program while it is being run, and if you close the program then who or what will perform the file replace operation?
+The solution is to run another program (UpdInst), close the main program and wait for UpdInst to perform the following algorithm:
+1. Wait until the main program closes
+2. Move all update files from the download temp. directory to their destinations
+3. Run the newly updated program

 Tutorial module
 -----------------

 Another common feature programs need is a guide or help system to inform new users how to use the program.
 The Tutorial module displays a series of popup "balloons" that give information about a particular control on the window.

 Use the following code to give the user the option of seeing the tutorial for the current window: